girder/viime/joss/paper.md

 ### Network Correlation Diagrams

 An interactive spring-embedded metabolite network correlation diagram can be generated for the data.
+The plot contains nodes for all of the metabolites connected by edges when the correlation between metabolite pairs is sufficiently high.
 The Methods options enable the correlations to be based on Pearson, Kendall Tau or Spearman rank correlations.
-The plot contains nodes for all of the metabolites connected by edges.
 The Node Filter and Node Color options enables the nodes to be selected or colored based on the data source or significance.
 The advanced options enable all metabolite nodes or edges to be labeled.
 The minimum correlation used for visualization can be interactively adjusted.
 Using the left mouse button the map can be moved and using the wheel, the map can be expanded.
-To help clean up and interrogate the data, individual metabolite can be selected, moved and pinned in the map.
+To help clean up and interrogate the data, individual metabolites can be selected, moved and pinned in the map.
 This enables the cleaner visualization of selected metabolite groups.
 Hovering over nodes or edges brings up the metabolite identification information and the strength of the correlations respectively.